Open Search

 7. Clinical Social Worker

-A social worker has expertise beyond traditional therapy.
+A licensed clinical social worker has expertise beyond traditional therapy.
 They help people get easy access to resources like job placements and rent, and at the same time, address mental health issues like depression and anxiety.
 Social work calls for strong dedication to helping people with a deep understanding of psychological and social issues.
 Clinical social psychology gives theoretical insights into human interactions that support the practical interventions of social work.

 8. Organizational Psychologist